-For an in-depth look at the state's fishing laws and rules, visit wildlife.utah.gov/rules.
+For an in-depth look at Utah's fishing laws and rules, visit wildlife.utah.gov/rules.

-You can use the references in the guidebook-such as Utah Administrative Rule R657-13-6 and Utah Code § 23-20-3-to search the Division's Web site for the detailed statute or rule that underpins the guidebook summary.
+You can use the references in the guide-book-such as Utah Administrative Rule R657-13-6 and Utah Code § 23-20-3-to search the Division's website for the detailed statute or rule that underpins the guidebook summary.